Life saving newborn care

 Lives Saved

-Estimated from proven mortality reduction effects and observed baseline mortality at first hospital
+Estimated from reported effect sizes and observed baseline mortality at first hospital

 $2,548